-With a long maritime history, there are many structures located throughout the City of Greater Geelong's coastal and marine zone.
+With a long maritime history, there many structures located throughout the City of Greater Geelong's coastal and marine zone.
 This includes wharfs, piers, jetties and boat ramps, along with cafes, recreation clubs and other facilities.
 There are also various coastal structures - seawalls, rock revetments and groynes that influence how people and the environment interact with the coast.
+These facilities are located outside of this Coastal and Marine Management Plan.

+The Southeast Bellarine Coast structures only include three usage sections:

+Western Section: two formalised beach access points for visitor use that are managed by the City - 5W and 6W.
+The area has high visitation numbers from Ocean Grove residents, Collendina Caravan Park, Surfside Ocean Grove Motel and Cabins and visitors.
+The City manages the land adjacent to 6W with access via a road leading to the Collendina Caravan Park and ample carparking.
+The 5W access is also a public access point, used by accommodation clientele, residents and visitors.
+This walkway is only via pedestrian access.

+Middles Section: remote and land-locked by private land, which contains significant vegetation and a biolink from foreshore through to the Lonsdale Lake system.

-The Southeast Bellarine Coast structures only include two formalised beach access points for visitor use that are managed by the City - 5W and 6W.
-There is also a formal access point at 4W in the Borough of Queenscliffe (at the Point Lonsdale end of the reserve) and a less-formal access point branching off this track, which is mainly utilised by residents living adjacent to the reserve.
+Eastern Section: There is a formal access point at the Point Lonsdale end of the reserve at 4W, managed by the Borough of Queenscliffe, with carparking at the end of Fellows Rd.
+In addition, a less-formal access point branches off this track, to the west, managed by the City, which is mainly utilised by residents living adjacent to the reserve.

 These community access points feature fenced pathways and wooden staircases to provide safe access down the steep dune foreshore, protecting vegetated areas and reducing erosion from foot traffic on the dunes.
+There is an opportunity for improved safe pedestrian connection between 7W Barwon Coast access to the 6W City access via Bonnyvale Rd.